Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Methodology

-\paragraph{Clinical Tabular Data Serialization} We serialize patient-level, which comes in CSV format, into natural language by mapping each variable's value to its corresponding clinical description.
-This tabular-to-text transformation has been shown to substantially improve comprehension and reasoning in language models~\cite{hegselmann2023tabllm, vu2025roleplaying}.

-\paragraph{sMRI Information Extraction} T1-weighted sMRI scans are typically stored as 3D volumes in \texttt{.nii} or \texttt{.nii.gz} format, with common dimensions of $256 \times 256 \times 176$-$208$ voxels.
-We utilize \texttt{nilearn}\footnote{\url{https://github.com/nilearn/nilearn}}, a widely used Python package for neuroimaging research~\citep{kapoor2025computer, Galteau2025}, to both visualize these volumes and extract regional anatomical measurements via brain parcellation.
-We extract regional brain measurements using the Harvard-Oxford probabilistic cortical atlas~\cite{havard-oxford}, which delineates 48 anatomical regions of interest.
+Our pipeline (Figure~\ref{fig:vlm-pipeline}) integrates two primary modalities: \textbf{tabular clinical data} (CSV) and \textbf{structural brain MRI (sMRI)} scans.
+It has three sequential phases: (1) \textbf{Clinical Tabular Data Serialization:} We serialize patient-level CSV data into natural language by mapping each variable's value to its clinical description.
+This transformation has been shown to substantially improve comprehension and reasoning in language models~\cite{hegselmann2023tabllm, vu2025roleplaying}.
+(2) \textbf{sMRI Information Extraction:}\footnote{T1-weighted sMRI scans in our cohorts are stored as 3D volumes in \texttt{.nii} or \texttt{.nii.gz} format, with common dimensions of $256 \times 256 \times 176$-$208$ voxels.} Following previous work~\citep{kapoor2025computer, Galteau2025, 10.1162/IMAG.a.157}, we use \texttt{nilearn}\footnote{\url{https://github.com/nilearn/nilearn}} and the Harvard-Oxford probabilistic cortical atlas~\cite{havard-oxford} to visualize sMRI volumes and extract regional anatomical measurements via brain parcellation.
 Per-region volumetric measurements are serialized into descriptive text following the same approach as the tabular data.
 For visualization, we render three orthogonal slices (sagittal, coronal, axial) annotated with MNI coordinates, hemisphere labels, and voxel contour overlays.

-\paragraph{Multimodal Prediction} The serialized text, parcellation descriptions, and MRI visualizations are aggregated into a structured chat template and forwarded through a VLM for binary classification.
-The pipeline supports dynamic modality selection, enabling arbitrary combinations of input components to be included or ablated at inference time.
-We evaluate five such configurations as described in Section~\ref{sec:conditions}, with the full prompt template in Appendix~\ref{app:prompt}.
+(3) \textbf{Multimodal Prediction:} The serialized text, parcellation descriptions, and MRI visualizations are aggregated into a structured chat template and forwarded through a VLM for binary classification.
+Input components can be included or removed at inference time, which defines the five conditions we evaluate (Section~\ref{sec:conditions}).
+The full prompt template is shown in Appendix~\ref{app:prompt}.